Applicants with Foreign Undergraduate Degrees

 All law school international students must take the LSAT as part of the application process.
 If English is not your first language or your undergraduate degree was not received from an English-speaking institution, you must take the Test of English as a Foreign Language (TOEFL).
 For more information, please call (609) 771-7100 or visit www.toefl.org.

-You must receive a score of 600 or higher (250 on the computer test or 100 on the Internet test) on the TOEFL.
+You must receive a minimum score of 100 on the Internet based test or 250 on the computer based test on the TOEFL.
 You must then contact the Educational Testing Service (ETS) to request that your TOEFL score be sent to LSAC.
 LSAC's TOEFL code for the J.D.
 CAS is 8395.
 Your score will then be included in the Foreign Credential document, which is included in the LSDAS law school report.

 To use the J.D.
 CAS, log in to the LSAC online account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and to send it promptly to each one.
 More time is usually required to receive foreign transcripts.

 If you have a law degree from an institution outside the United States, you may be eligible for advanced placement into a two-year, full-time program or a three-year, part-time program leading to a J.D.

 Successful completion of the J.D. program allows a graduate to sit for any bar examination in the United States.
 To qualify for advanced placement, you must:

 - comply with all of the requirements for foreign undergraduate degrees (as listed above), and

 - obtain certification of the foreign law degree by an academic evaluation agency.
 [Back to top of page.]